Key Points:

 21. TV or movie extra

-“Don’t I know you from somewhere?” people may ask you, but if you’re okay with that, then you could consider trying your hand at being a film or TV extra.
-Opportunities to become an extra in a movie or TV show may be more likely than you think.
-On top of the traditional big budget Hollywood films, more streaming platforms are also producing original works in both film and television that you could potentially participate in as a side hustle.
+Opportunities to work as an extra in movies or TV shows may be more common than you think.
+On top of big-budget Hollywood films, more streaming platforms are also producing original works across film and television that you could potentially participate in as a side hustle.

 22. Photographer